About Gallo Pinto Press

 Process

 Working with reduction cuts is an interesting challenge as a print run truly is finite.
 There is no possibility of creating a second edition as the plate is carved away with each pass.
 Each new cut that’s made after successive print runs becomes a bit of a leap of faith.
 It’s a nerve-wracking and immensely satisfying approach to putting down layers of ink.
-My process usually starts with on-site sketches and photography.
-I’ll refer to these photos and initial sketches while redrawing the illustration many times over to tease out details.
-I dial things in further by using Photoshop to help map out layers of color.
+Her process usually starts with on-site sketches and photography.
+She refers to these photos and sketches while redrawing the illustration many times over to tease out details.
+She dials things in further using Photoshop to map out layers of color.
 Recent projects have typically ranged from six to thirteen passes.
 In addition to reduction cuts, split fountains, metal type and pressure printing techniques are also often looped in to the process.

 Background